An accuracy-aware extension to LRP-based pruning for CNNs to prevent cascading accuracy degradation in data-scarce transfer learning: Related Work

+In this subsection, we first describe Layer-wise Relevance Propagation (LRP) as a method for estimating filter importance, and then review existing pruning approaches that utilize LRP.

-Layer-wise Relevance Propagation (LRP) quantifies the contribution of each input feature and intermediate neuron to the final output of a neural network.
-During the forward pass, the activation $a_j^{(l)}$ of neuron $j$ in layer $l$ is computed as:
+\textbf{LRP.} Layer-wise Relevance Propagation (LRP) quantifies the contribution of each input feature or intermediate layer unit to the neural network's output in terms of "relevance".
+First, in forward propagation, the activation value $a_j^{l}$ of neuron $j$ in layer $l$ is calculated as follows:

-where $i$ and $j$ denote neuron indices in layers $l-1$ and $l$, respectively; $w_{ij}$ is the weight connecting neuron $i$ to neuron $j$; $b_j$ is the bias term; and $\sigma(\cdot)$ is a nonlinear activation function.
-For general feedforward networks, the LRP-$\epsilon$ rule is commonly applied to avoid numerical instability caused by small denominators~\cite{Bach2015}.
-The relevance $R_i^{(l-1)}$ for neuron $i$ in layer $l-1$ is computed as:

-Here, $\epsilon$ is a small positive constant used to stabilize the denominator, and $i'$ indexes over neurons in layer $l-1$.
-The term $\mathrm{sign}(\cdot)$ preserves the sign of the denominator and ensures that the stabilizer $\epsilon$ is added with the correct polarity.
-This rule distributes the relevance based on the contribution of each neuron during the forward pass while avoiding division by values close to zero.
-From the relevance $R$, we can determine the importance of each node in the network for a given input.